hdlinhnguyen/NLP-Social-Media-Sentiment-Analysis/README.md

-# NLP Social Media Sentiment Analysis
+#💡NLP Project: Social Media Sentiment Analysis💬
 AI or ML sentiment analysis tools empower companies to predict whether their customers are happy or not.
 The process should be done without having humans manually review thousands of reviews or status.